-On February 5, 2015, our board of directors approved a share repurchase program pursuant to which we can purchase up to an aggregate amount of \$30.0 million of our common stock between the period of the approval date and February 5, 2016.
-On December 4, 2015, the board of directors extended the duration of the share repurchase program through December 31, 2016, and increased the aggregate amount to \$50.0 million.
+On February 5, 2015, our board of directors approved a share repurchase program pursuant to which we can purchase up to an aggregate amount of \$30 million of our common stock between the period of the approval date and February 5, 2016.
 Any stock repurchases will be made through the open market at times, and in such amounts, as management deems appropriate.
-As of September 30, 2016, the Company has repurchased an aggregate of 4,259,073 shares of common stock at an average price of \$8.16 per share with a total cost of approximately \$34.1 million.
-The maximum dollar value of shares that may yet be purchased under the plan is \$15.9 million.
 This program may be limited or terminated at any time without prior notice.
-Since the inception of the program, the Company's net asset value per share was increased by approximately \$0.23 as a result of the share repurchases.
+The Company's net asset value per share was increased by approximately \$0.12 as a result of the share repurchases.